Our complete platform of tools

 AIDA Chatbot Builder

-InSTEDD’s active monitoring tool began as the CARE (Check and Report Ebola) hotline, partnering with the CDC to track the wellbeing of federal workers returning from deployments in countries with Ebola outbreaks.
+InSTEDD’s active monitoring tool ‘Health Check’ began as the CARE (Check and Report Ebola) hotline, partnering with the CDC to track the wellbeing of federal workers returning from deployments in countries with Ebola outbreaks.
 It is now being expanded for use in future outbreaks and more routine health monitoring projects.
-Read this blogpost to learn more about the development of the active monitoring tool.
+Visit the Health Check homepage

 Click a Tool for More Information